What Is Testing in Production & How to Avoid The Risks

 There are a few things to keep in mind when thinking about feature flags and testing in production for the first time that will help you mitigate risk in the long term:

 - A feature flag gives you options you don’t otherwise have.
 Instead of thinking, “What am I doing that could use a feature flag?” you can think “I’m making a change, let me put it behind a flag just in case.”
 It’s always better to have the option, and the cost is close to nil.

 - Agree up front what you’d like to learn and what your goal in testing will be.
 Who owns the test and how will you learn from it?

 - Determine before starting a test: who the production audience will be, when the test terminates, and what to do depending on the outcome.

 Using Harness Feature Flags to Test in Production

 Harness Feature Flags is a complete feature flag management tool that allows users to create and manage flags both in code and through a UI.
 Harness uses a flexible targeting model that lets you apply your flags any way you want - against users, regions, clusters, accounts on certain billing levels, or anything else you can think of.
 Take advantage of this to test from a wide variety of angles simultaneously.

-Testing in production has gone from a quip to a reality with the spread of modern CD and feature flags.
+Testing in production has gone from a quip among software engineers to a reality with the spread of modern Continuous Delivery and feature flags.

-Feature flags specifically help increase the velocity and responsiveness while lowering the risk and cost.
+Feature flags specifically help increase velocity, valuable feedback, and responsiveness while lowering risk and cost.
 This is critical, because the best tests to learn from are the ones that most match reality.
 And, reality means production.